 - To advise in the creation of a template for abuse prevention policies amongst sail trainers world wide.

-- To hold a youth social event at the 2013 conference.
+- To hold a youth social event.

 - Spearheading the reintroduction of inter-ship exchanges during the Cruise in Company leg of the International Tall Ships Races.